Kaia Gerber

-Kaia Jordan Gerber (born September 3, 2001) is an American model.
-She is the daughter of model Cindy Crawford and businessman Rande Gerber.
-After starring in a series of ad campaigns for fashion brands since debuting at Fashion Week in 2017, Gerber won Model of the Year at the British Fashion Awards.
-Gerber and her mother have worked together in campaigns for the Omega watch brand.
-Gerber is the first model born in the 2000s to achieve The Big Four of Vogue covers.
+Kaia Jordan Gerber (born September 3, 2001) is an American model and actress.
+After starring in a series of ad campaigns for fashion brands since debuting at Fashion Week in 2017, Gerber won Model of the Year at the British Fashion Awards in 2018.
+As an actress, she has appeared in supporting roles in the films Bottoms (2023) and Saturday Night (2024).
+She is the second child and only daughter of the supermodel Cindy Crawford and the businessman Rande Gerber.

 Early life

 Kaia Jordan Gerber was born on September 3, 2001, in Los Angeles, California.
-She is the younger of two children born to supermodel Cindy Crawford and businessman Rande Gerber.
-She has an older brother, Presley (b.
-1999), who is also a model.
+She is the younger of two children born to the supermodel Cindy Crawford and the businessman Rande Gerber.
+She has an elder brother, Presley.

-Her father is of Russian Jewish descent.
-Her mother, who is of German, English, French, and Danish ancestry, is a Christian.
-In a 2018 interview, she stated "my dad is Jewish and my mom is Christian so we grew up doing both; we call it Christmas Chrismukah.
+Her mother, who is of German, English, French, and Danish ancestry, is a Congregationalist Christian and her father is an American Jew.
+In a 2018 interview, she stated "my dad is Jewish and my mom is Christian so we grew up doing both; we call it Chrismukah.
 I love learning about both of those sides of my life.
-We’d do Passover, Passover dinner and Yom Kippur.
+We'd do Passover, Passover dinner and Yom Kippur.
 I love learning all of that, and learning the cooking."
+Through her mother, she is a descendant of English Puritan settler Thomas Trowbridge, who helped establish the Congregational Church in New Haven.

+Career

+2012–2018: Early work

 When she was 10, Gerber landed her first modeling gig with Versace's junior line, Young Versace.
-Gerber took online classes at Malibu High School.
+She took online classes at Malibu High School.
+She was part of the Young Versace S/S 12 campaign when she was only 10 years old.

-Career

 Gerber made her acting debut at 15 in Sister Cities as the young version of Carolina.
+In July 2015, she signed under IMG models.

+Gerber appeared on the covers of Vogue Paris, Vogue Netherlands, and Vogue India along with her mother Cindy in 2016.
+In 2016, Gerber was also part of the Marc Jacobs "Daisy" fragrance advertisement and beauty fall campaign.
+Gerber was also part of the Alexander Wang's S/S 16 campaign, and Chrome Hearts S/S 16 campaign.

+In 2017, Gerber appeared on the Teen Vogue Fall 2017 edition.
+In February 2018, Gerber appeared on the cover of Vogue Paris, in July 2018 on the cover of Vogue Italia and on October in the cover of Vogue Paris.

-Gerber made her runway debut for Raf Simons's Calvin Klein Collection at 16 years old in 2017, and then walked for fashion houses such as Marc Jacobs, Burberry, Alexander Wang, Coach, Prada, Chanel, Fendi, Miu Miu, Max Mara, Givenchy, Bottega Veneta, Stella McCartney, Isabel Marrant, Alberta Ferretti, Loewe, Chloé, Sacai, Michael Kors, Moncler, JW.
+Gerber made her runway debut for Raf Simons's Calvin Klein Collection at 16 years old and walked for fashion houses such as Marc Jacobs, Burberry, Alexander Wang, Coach, Prada, Chanel, Fendi, Miu Miu, Max Mara, Givenchy, Bottega Veneta, Stella McCartney, Isabel Marrant, Alberta Ferretti, Loewe, Chloé, Sacai, Michael Kors, Moncler, JW.
 Anderson, Longchamp, Tom Ford, Salvatore Ferragamo, Ports1961, Lanvin, Anna Sui, Moschino, Saint Laurent, Alexander McQueen, Valentino, and Versace, alongside her mother, during 2018 Spring Fashion Week.
+Gerber rose to fame after opening Alexander Wang's S/S 17 show at the age of 16.